The Benefits of Milk Thistle

 Always consult your healthcare practitioner if you have questions related to your particular condition, or if you are taking prescription medications.
 Additionally, those who are pregnant or breastfeeding should always consult with a doctor or healthcare professional before using milk thistle or any other herb.

-Milk Thistle is typically considered invasive and the bane of most growers.
-With its high seed production and tendency to germinate and reproduce rapidly, it is not a crop that is intentionally planted, but rather actively eliminated from the fields.
+Milk thistle is typically considered invasive and the bane of most growers.
+With its high seed production and tendency to germinate and reproduce rapidly, it is not usually a crop that is intentionally planted, but rather actively eliminated from the fields.

-The trick to keeping it from becoming invasive is to harvest before the seeds mature and fall from the plant, which typically occurs in late spring after their purple flowers come out.
+The trick to keeping the thistle from becoming invasive is to harvest before the seeds mature and fall from the plant, which typically occurs in late spring after it flowers.
 Milk thistle grows as an annual in most locations and will die back after flower and seed production has stopped.

-Like most thistles, milk thistle is very prickly by nature so care and protective clothing need to be worn when working with the plant.
+Our milk thistle is grown and harvested in Europe.
+Like most thistles, it is very prickly by nature so care and protective clothing need to be worn when working with the plant.

 Sustainability of Milk Thistle